-Due to the COVID-19 outbreak, the JJC Grundy Workforce Services is providing services remotely.
-The office is closed through January 10, 2021.
+Due to the COVID-19 outbreak, the JJC Grundy Workforce Services is providing services remotely and in-person appointments must be scheduled ahead of time.
 For emergency updates, visit www.jjc.edu.

 To receive services: customers can call 815.942.0566 and leave a voicemail; this number will also accept messages for workforce staff, and your call will be returned within 48 business hours.
 Workforce staff can also be reached via their regular phone numbers by also leaving a voicemail and waiting for a callback.

 We are happy to make services available via technology to assist you with your ongoing job search – this includes phone calls to do resume reviews and career plans, Skype/FaceTime calls if you’d like to speak with staff face to face.

 LAID-OFF DUE TO COVID-19?
 Interested in pursuing a high-demand training?
 Our local workforce area just received additional funding for dislocated workers.
 Please complete this training grant survey and one of our office staff members will contact you within the next 48 business hours to see if you can be eligible.

 Programs are supported by grants from the Grundy Livingston Kankakee Workforce Board.
 They are designed to meet both the needs of the communities' businesses and the needs of job seekers and those who want to further their careers.

 All programs are Equal Opportunity Employer Programs, and auxiliary aids and services are available upon request for individuals with disabilities.

 Grundy Workforce Services provides job search and career services at no cost to job seekers throughout Grundy County.
 Our goal is to assist you in every aspect of your job search so that you can find self-sufficient employment.
 Training scholarships are available to job seekers who meet eligibility requirements.

 Access a listing of Grundy County Area job opportunities and apply directly with employers.
 Check the job board regularly to view new job postings that are submitted by employers daily.